cesarmiguel85/EggHunt2022/README.md

 ## How to easily get the coordinates of an egg?**

-Set variable doubleclickcoordinates=true in JSON_DATA.ts:
+Set variable doubleclickcoordinates=true in JSON_DATA.ts.

 A notification showing the coordinates x and y will show when you double click anywhere on the 360 image.